Johann6/CapStoneProject/capstone_proposal.md

  - VGG Face Dataset [http://www.robots.ox.ac.uk/~vgg/data/vgg_face/] [http://www.robots.ox.ac.uk/%7Evgg/publications/2015/Parkhi15/parkhi15.pdf]: The dataset consists of 2622000 images showing celebreties.
 It contains 2622 identities with 1000 images for each identity.
 The dataset is used to train CNN's that are based on ImageNet competition winning architectures (VGG-16, ResNet-50)

- - Pretrained VGG Face model [https://github.com/rcmalli/keras-vggface]: The VGG-16 CNN is used as a baseline.
-A transfer learning approach is applied to it in order to extract the CNN's feature that face recognition is applied upon.
-The features are further process by proprietary face recognition algorithm.
+ - Pretrained VGG Face model [https://github.com/rcmalli/keras-vggface]: Contains 3 CNN's trained upon VGG Face Datset.
+3 ImgageNet Competition winning Architectures are supported (VGG-16, ResNet-50, SeNet-50).
+A transfer learning approach is applied in order to extract the CNN's feature that face recognition is based upon by removing the classifier.
+The features are further processed by proprietary face recognition algorithm.
+ResNet-50 CNN is used for facial feature extraction.

  - Haar Feature-based Cascade Classifier for Object Detection (Faces) [https://www.docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html]: Used for face localization in order to extract the input to the CNN